MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/protect.md

 ### Recovery time objectives (RTO)

 A recovery time objective is the amount of time it should take to recover any system to its state prior to a disaster.
-This would include the time needed to
+This would include the time needed to:

 - restore minimal functionality to VMs and applications
 - restore data required by applications.